Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 Pros

-• Can be structured to avoid immediate capital gains taxes
+• Can be structured to defer or avoid immediate tax realization

 • No repayment obligation or leverage risk